Omega Labyrinth: Reception

 Four Famitsu reviewers scored Omega Labyrinth 7, 7, 7 and 8 out of 10, for a total score of 29/40.
 The game sold 25,000 copies during its first week on sale in Japan.

-Richard Eisenbeis of Kotaku summed up the game as "an odd mix of breast-filled fanservice and unforgiving dungeon crawling."
+Richard Eisenbeis of Kotaku summed up the game as "an odd mix of breast-filled fanservice and unforgiving dungeon crawling".
 He wrote that players who enjoy fanservice or challenging gameplay may like Omega Labyrinth, but the death system (where missions must be completed in one go) and limited item capacity were criticized as too difficult and too frustrating, respectively.
 The game was compared to the Senran Kagura series by Sato of Siliconera.

 Sequels

 A sequel, Omega Labyrinth Z, was released on July 6, 2017 in Japan for the Vita and PlayStation 4.
 The girls from the original return, alongside new characters.
 In Omega Labyrinth Z, the protagonists explore a mysterious new cave at Anberyl Girls Academy, which is opened only on the anniversary of the school's founding.
-The game was announced on March 9, 2017 and the debut trailer released on April 7.
 Omega Labyrinth Z was originally going to be released in North America and Europe during early 2018 through publisher PQube Games.
-In February 2018, the title was refused classification in Australia and in March 2018, the Video Standards Council also confirmed the title had been refused classification in the United Kingdom.
-On June 25, 2018, PQube announced the planned Western version of the game has been cancelled after being blocked for release by Sony America and Sony Europe.
+In February, the title was refused classification in Australia and in March, the Video Standards Council also refused classification in the United Kingdom.
+PQube cancelled the planned Western version of the game in June after being blocked for release by Sony America and Sony Europe.

-A third game, Omega Labyrinth Life, was released worldwide on August 1, 2019 for Nintendo Switch and PlayStation 4, and for Steam on December 10, 2019.
+A third game, Omega Labyrinth Life, was released worldwide on August 1, 2019 for Nintendo Switch and PlayStation 4, and for Steam on December 10.
 The PlayStation 4 version, which was renamed Labyrinth Life, is censored; some sexual content is removed or replaced, and some nude scenes have obscuring steam added.